Working with C-Style Strings

 }

-Hi Abby, your balance is $500
+Hi Ann, your balance is $500

 Updating name...

-Hi Abbey, your balance is $256
+Hi Anna, your balance is $256

 But, in real programs, the implications of memory corruption are highly variable.
-Each time it happens, it can look like a totally new bug that has never been seen before and will never be seen again.
+Each time it happens, it can look like a new bug that has never been seen before and will never be seen again.

 Its effects depend on what is in the memory location that was corrupted, and that can be different every time.
 This is what makes memory corruption so insidious.
 It is something we should be aware of, and proactively be on the lookout for.